IBM-Blockchain/blockchain-vscode-extension/tutorials/ibm-blockchain-platform-vscode-smart-contract/local-dev.md

 4. You'll be asked if you want to provide a private data configuration file.
 For this tutorial just click `No`, in future tutorials we will explain more about this.

-Instantiation can take a while longer than install - watch out for the success message and `demoContract@0.0.1` appearing in the Smart Contracts > Instantiated list to confirm it's worked!
+Instantiation will take a while longer than install - watch out for the success message and `demoContract@0.0.1` appearing in the Smart Contracts > Instantiated list to confirm it's worked!

 > Command Palette alternative: `Instantiate Smart Contract`